nhubbard/konf/README.md

     server.start()
     ```

-5. Retrieve values from multiple sources without using config spec:
+5. You can also retrieve values from multiple sources without using the config spec:

     ```kotlin
     val server = Config()